bradyhouse/house/fiddles/angular/start.markdown

     Serving "/Users/e13542/github/house/fiddles/angular" at http://127.0.0.1:1841

 Your default web browser should then open to the root [index.html](index.html) page using port 1841.
-To stup the web server, simply press `Ctrl`-`C`.
+To stop the web server, simply press `Ctrl`-`C`.